EIGHT SQUARE SCHOOLHOUSE

 Virtual E-Field Trip Option

 A 75 minute guided virtual field trip can be scheduled throughout the year.
 A live schoolmarm will guide your class in an exploration of school life in 1892.
 The History Center has created a Eight Square Virtual E-Field Trip (click on the title for the field-trip guide and activity links) option for classrooms, and homeschool groups.

 The digital materials engage students in exploring history and education of the late 1890s, and making connections to today.
-This FREE virtual program includes:
+The living history Eight Square School house program includes:

 While the materials are geared towards 4th grade students, homeschooling students of a variety of ages will enjoy engaging with the materials.